Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/TE/RB

 Ezekiel Elliott plays behind one of the best offensive lines in the NFL and gets enough carries inside the 5-yard line (18 in 2019, third most in the league) to give him a high floor for 2020.
 Your next pick should be one of the top two tight ends, Travis Kelce or George Kittle, in that order.
-Kelce has been among the top three tight ends in red-zone targets each of the past three seasons, and led the position in that category in 2019.
+Kelce has been among the top three tight ends in red-zone targets each of the past three seasons and led the position in that category in 2019.

-If Fournette or Carson are not available in the third round, look for James Conner.
+If Carson is not available in the third round, look for James Conner.
 Conner got 13 red-zone carries in 10 games for the Pittsburgh Steelers last season (producing four touchdowns), and almost half of those occurred inside the 5-yard line, where he had five carries for two touchdowns.

 Pick 4 (4th, 21st and 28th)